fperezgamonal/faldoi-ipol/README.md

 path/to/frame_0001.png
 path/to/frame_0004.png
 ```
-For now, the paths should be absolute or relative to the current path (only those with the tilde '~' character do not work ATM, e.g.: '~/Data/Source/frames/').
-We are trying to fix this as soon as possible.
+For now, the paths should be absolute or relative to the current path (using the 'tilde' character does not work at the moment).

 Notice that the order in the text file *is* important.
 The paths should be entered (one per line) as follows: first line: I0, second line: I1, third line: I_1 and fourth line: I2.
 Chronologically, they are ordered as: I_1 (t-1) --> I0 (t) --> I1 (t+1) --> I2 (t+2).
 If you are not modeling occlusions, you can pass only 2 paths to frames I0 and I1.
 Nevertheless, specifying the 4 paths as if you were using occlusions will enable you to use the same input files if you desire to start modeling occlusions at some point.